MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-Mailbox.md

 ### -Arbitration
 This parameter is available only in on-premises Exchange.

-The Arbitration switch is required to return arbitration mailboxes in the results.
+The Arbitration switch specifies whether to return only arbitration mailboxes in the results.
 You don't need to specify a value with this switch.

 Arbitration mailboxes are system mailboxes that are used for storing different types of system data and for managing messaging approval workflow.